 It is important to destroy all medical records once their retention period has expired.
 By retaining them, you increase the risk of accidental disclosure or a data breach.
 The HIPAA Privacy Rule requires that healthcare organizations provide adequate safeguards for PHI and medical records.
 Destroyed medical records and other pieces of PHI are unreadable or impossible to reconstruct.

 Medical records shredding requires trained employees who understand the system and how to use it properly.
 Even though it may seem like a simple process, employees can sometimes overlook the importance of maintaining patient privacy.
-In order to prevent these incidents, proper training is essential for all employees.
-The right training can make all the difference in the security of medical data and help reduce medical records breaches.
+To prevent these incidents, proper training is essential for all employees.
+The right training can make all the difference in the security of medical data and help reduce medical record breaches.

 Aside from protecting patients’ privacy, HIPAA compliance protects your organization’s bottom line.
 Infractions can lead to civil and criminal penalties.
 The fines are higher for repeat violators, and they increase over time.
 Even jail time can be levied in some cases.